Updated April 22, 2019

 The opt-out policy is available to residential customers.
 There are some significant exceptions including utility accounts with have received disconnect notices within a year of wanting to opt-out or more than two names changes in a one-year period.

-The real cost savings on the Advanced Metering Initiative is eliminating the need for high-paid city meter readers to physically visit a residence to read or disconnect/reconnect an electrical or water meter.
+The real cost savings of AMI is eliminating the need for high-paid city meter readers to physically visit a residence to read or disconnect/reconnect an electrical or water meter.

 Those who do opt-out will not be eligible for any future rate reductions based on cost savings from installing the AMI meters.